nkhil/clothing-retail-react-app/README.md

 ## Product Prices

-Product prices are stored as integers (in pennies) for maximum accuracy.
+Product prices are stored as integers (in pennies) for to avoif floating point errors.
 A helper method (`formatPrice` in `App/helpers.js`) is used to convert the integer into a string for presentation purposes.
 As this wasn't explicitly stated, product prices are rendered like so:

 ```
 £30.50 / £30.00 / £1.00